 Oh wait!
 Transformer?
 Hey, that's the ticket.
 It's about TRANSFORMATION.
 Change.
 And that's not death, right?

 That's why the corpse doesn't naturally just sit there all happy and positive about its condition.
-In fact, it is so bloody unhappy about its condition, its skin turns black (in a very bad way), its organs fill with bloating bacterial rot, and it keeps transforming until it has shed all suggestions it was ever a living thing at all, save for that beaming white set of bones.
+In fact, it is so bloody unhappy about its condition, its skin turns black (in a very bad way), its body fills with gas from the rot going on inside, maggots turn everything into an appetizing soup of decay, and the corpse keeps transforming until it has shed all suggestions it was ever a living thing at all, save for that beaming white set of bones.
 You know, the ones that make the most perfectly terrifying Halloween costume.

 But, you will say, you are not yet a corpse.
 So, Death, if it does not death you outright, must be about something else entirely, something just about shifting from one living state to another, in this life.